Call for virtual internship applicants

 Q) What is the application procedure?

 In order to apply for a virtual internship, one must send fill out the online application form on the website – this should include the individual’s background and interests, reasons for applying, specification of proposed dates and period, as well as one of the preferred responsibilities.

-Once you have submitted the application, the CEO of the organization will review it and decide whether you should be short-listed for an online interview.
-After having successfully conducted the interview, the CEO will contact you with an offer to pursue the virtual internship.
+Once you have submitted the application, the internship administrator of the organisation will review it and decide whether you should be short-listed for an online interview.
+After having successfully conducted the interview, the internship administrator will contact you with an offer to pursue the virtual internship.

 Q) What are the benefits of undertaking a virtual internship – specifically at ICRP?